-While HTC does not manage any programs, Ohio University's Office of Education Abroad has an extensive list of study abroad programs and scholarships.
+While HTC does not manage any programs, Ohio University's Office of Globa has an extensive list of study abroad programs and scholarships.
 The Office of Nationally Competitive Awards also helps students apply for scholarships like the Benjamin A. Gilman International Scholarship.

-More information and the application for a grant is available at the HTC front office, or you can download them in the links below.
+More information and the application for a grant is available on your program of study site in Blackboard.

 "In the small Ecuadorian town of Puyo, English-speaking ability can be the difference between finding quality employment in business, tourism, and politics or living in poverty.
 While spending the summer of 2013 as an Organizational Development Intern for the Arajuno Road Project, I helped provide English language education, community development, and other types of support to rural elementary schools in the Amazon rainforest.
 For 10 weeks I worked to develop marketing materials, research funding opportunities, improve volunteer resources, and develop project management systems to increase organizational capacity.
 And with funding from the HTC Public Interest Grant, I was able to research, write, and design a cultural adjustment manual for new volunteers arriving to the project.